 - Free bowling for kids.Ã‚ Through two different programs your kids can bowl free this summer.
 The first program is calledÃ‚ Kids Bowl FreeÃ‚ – kids get two free games every day this summer at participating locations.
 The other program is forÃ‚ AMF Lanes; kids get up to three free games each weekday.
 Pre-registration is required for both programs.

-- Free story times.Ã‚ Wild RumpusÃ‚ bookstore has “Tail Time” every Monday at 10:30am, andÃ‚ Red Balloon BookshopÃ‚ has story time every Monday through Thursday at 10:30am, as well.
+- Free story times.Ã‚ Wild RumpusÃ‚ bookstore has “Tail Time” every Monday at 10:30 a.m., andÃ‚ Red Balloon BookshopÃ‚ has story time on Wednesdays and Thursdays at 10:30 a.m., as well.

 - Free roller skating.
 Kids Skate Free is a nationwide program that offers free skating for youth ages 10 and under.
 In Minnesota the only participating location is Roller Garden in St. Louis Park.Ã‚ You do need to register online at Kids Skate Free, then you’ll be emailed free passes on Sunday night to use the following week during the free open skate times.
 (Skate rental is $3 extra.)

 - Free tours.Ã‚ Take a guided tour of the Governor’s Mansion.
 Show yourself around on a self-guided audio tour of the Minnesota State Capitol.
 Guthrie TheaterÃ‚ also offers self-guided tours, although the audio component costs extra.

 What other free summer fun activities are you looking forward to enjoying with your kids this summer?